EHB-MCT/assignment-2-CarysaPeeters/docs/README.md

-  README.md: information, conventions, files breakdown, data flow, data attribution and sources CONTRIBUTING.md: guidelines for when someone wants to contribute CREDITS.md: the authors that contributed and the tools that were used in this project
+  README.md: information, conventions, files breakdown, data flow, data attribution and sources CONTRIBUTING.md: guidelines for when someone wants to contribute CREDITS.md: the authors that contributed and the tools that were used in this project PROGRESS.md: a day by day documentation of what I have worked on

 ## Data flow